Emc1518/School_District_Analysis/README.md

 - Scores by school type

 ## **Summary**
- Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.
+Four notable changes that occured in the analysis were the following:
+1. ?
+2. ??
+3. ???
+4. ????